How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Discussion

+\begin{quote} ``[T]he mind is part of the network of dependent origination like everything else, [hence] its existence is thereby regarded as only dependent, but cannot be fundamental.'' \end{quote}

+Here ``dependent origination'' refers, na\"ively, to ``relations'' (see, e.g., Ref.~\cite{garfield2014engaging}, p.
+25-36, for a more precise description of this expression).
+Rovelli seems to see his relational interpretation mostly in terms of causal relations.
+However, according to Westerhoff, the Madhyamaka-Pr\a=asa\.ngika tradition maintains that~\cite{westerhoff2009nagarjuna} (p.~124):

+\begin{quote} ``[T]he causal relation does not exist from its own side, is conceptually constructed... it follows that each material object must be conceptually constructed.'' \end{quote}

+So, for the Madhyamaka-Pr\a=asa\.ngika tradition neither the mind nor the material world is fundamental, as they depend on each other; there is no ground to which we can grasp.

 The prospects of a science that depends on the observer may be seen as something negative.
 However, we believe this possibility could also be seen in a positive light.
-To begin, if taking explicit account of the observer can entail the formalism of quantum theory, as our results suggest, this means that an observer-dependent science does not have to violate current scientific knowledge.
+To begin, if taking explicit account of the observer indeed happens to entail the formalism of quantum theory, this means that an observer-dependent science does not have to violate current scientific knowledge.
 It would only violate our {\em assumption} that we have the special status of understanding the world from a disembodied perspective, independent of our capacity to experience it, as if we were not part of the world.
 Indeed, we might learn something useful by rigorously investigating whether indeed we have this special status in the same way that our understanding of the universe advanced when we doubted our special status of being at the center of it.

 Furthermore, the prospects of an observer-dependent science suggest a potential relationship between quantum physics and the areas of science that rigorously investigate observers, such as cognitive science and neurophenomenology.
 In particular, if the quantum formalism---the foundation on which the skyscraper of science stands---already integrates subject and object, the 1PP and the 3PP, the question of how subjective experience ``emerges'' out of physics might become more tractable.
 What would emerge is not experience as such but increasingly complex contents of experience.
 This would parallel the emergence of increasingly complex physical phenomena from the ``basic constituents of matter.''
-Importantly, this also suggests new kinds of experiments, where the objective and subjective aspects of the observer can be part of the experimental setup.
-For instance, rigorous mind training techniques may allow scientists to directly experience, from a 1PP, the relational nature of the world.
-There have been reports about this even before the advent of science as we know it.
-We will discuss this and other potential links between our work and the philosophy of mind elsewhere.